erifejams/MapScan/README.md

 **NOTES** <br>
+•	Use scene in scene/two_thymio.ttt. (code will still work if u remove thymio_1 to test the part of obstacle avoidvance since with both with id detecting, it doesnt work as well to avoid obstacle + can test obstacle avoidance with 2 thymio, just change the location of thymio 1, so that an id is not detected in the camera)
 •	Delete the second mighty thymio from the scene to achieve the first goal. <br>
 •	Add the second mighty thymio back to the scene to achieve the second goal. <br>